Participant Demographics

 Paradigm, example behavior, and target accuracy in the continuous probabilistic task.

 a.
 Experimental design with baseline: single discrete target presented in randomized locations across the screen; learning: learning block with reward determined by endpoint position; success clamp: feedback clamped to 100% success independent of endpoint position; fail clamp: feedback clamped to 100% failure independent of endpoint position; single target: single discrete target presented in the middle of the screen. b.
 Representative endpoint time series from various aged participants.
-Gray shaded zones indicate positions in the workspace where a reward is given 100% of the time (thin gray lines are for discrete targets).
+Gray shaded zones indicate positions in the workspace where a reward is given 100% of the time (thin gray lines in first and last blocks are for the discrete targets).
 Green filled circles indicate rewarded trials while open circles indicate unrewarded trials.
 The horizontal colored bar on the x-axis indicates the trials corresponding with the experimental blocks outlined in a.
 In the learning block (trials 21–120), rewards were given based on the continuous probabilistic landscape. c.
 Mean baseline accuracy (average reach deviation from the discrete targets) by age.
 Adult data are averaged and plotted to the right with standard error of the mean.
 The gray region shows the width of a discrete target. d.
 Same as c for the single target in block 5.
 In c and d, participants who completed the task in person (in lab) are indicated in white circles.

 Continuous probabilistic task learning block time series.

 Data and model (red, smooth curves) for each trial of the learning block grouped into age ranges.
 Data shows mean (solid line) and standard error of mean (shading) of participants’ endpoint.
-Model in red shows mean (dashed lines) and standard deviation (shading) from the model simulations.
+Model in red shows mean (dashed lines) and standard error (shading) from the model simulations.
 The gray region shows 100% reward zone.

 Variability and learning in the continuous probabilistic task.